-This project would construct a Bus Rapid Transit (BRT) line in the Ashland Avenue corridor between Irving Park Rd and 95th Street.
+This project would construct a Bus Rapid Transit line in the Ashland Avenue corridor between Irving Park Road and 95th Street.

-South Halsted BRT (CTA, RSP ID# 108)
+South Halsted BRT (CTA/Pace, RSP ID# 108)

-This project would add Bus Rapid Transit (BRT) service or other bus improvements to the Halsted corridor between the 79th Street Red Line Station and the Harvey Transportation Center.
+This project would add Bus Rapid Transit service or other bus improvements to the Halsted corridor between the 79th Street Red Line station and the Harvey Transportation Center.

-Blue Line Capacity Project (CTA, RSP ID# 147)
+Blue Line Core Capacity (CTA, RSP ID# 147)

-Results of a comprehensive planning study will be used to recommend a package of capacity improvements for CTA's Blue Line from Forest Park Terminal to O'Hare Terminal.
+This project will use results from a comprehensive planning study that will recommend a package of capacity improvements for CTA's Blue Line from the Forest Park terminal to the O'Hare terminal.
 This package will be intended to meet Core Capacity CIG requirements.
-Work may include rehabilitation of stations and platforms to allow for longer trains and make ADA accessibility upgrades, identification of turnback locations or storage tracks to allow for feeder trains, modifications of track geometry, upgrades to power systems (third rail, substations, tie houses, auxiliary negative return), rail yard and shop reconfiguration and reconstruction, modifications to signal systems and other technology enhancements to improve operations may be part of this package.
-Upgrades to existing infrastructure based on current condition may be recommended, if required, even if it does not meet Core Capacity requirements
+Work may include rehabilitating stations and platforms to allow for longer trains, upgrading ADA accessibility, identifying turnback locations or storage tracks to allow for feeder trains, modifying track geometry, upgrading power systems, reconfiguring and reconstructing the rail yard and shop, modifying signal systems, and enhancing other technology to improve operations.
+Upgrades to existing infrastructure based on current condition may be recommended, if required, even if it does not meet Core Capacity requirements.